RedX1000/OpenLogger/README.md

 #### Report bugs or questions message me 🙂 -> Discord: RedX1000#3655
 #### RuneApps forum page: https://runeapps.org/forums/viewtopic.php?pid=4751

-*NOTE: Legacy Interface is currently not working, as it does not read correctly*
+*NOTE: Legacy Interface mode works, but I don't test with it often, so use at your own risk*

 ## Description